 There is so much you can make with baked butternut squash.
 Here are a few ideas:

-- Puree: scoop out the pulp, add garlic, lemon juice, and seasonings and give it a quick blend.
-It will turn into a smooth puree perfect to go with your steaks and roasted vegetables.
+- Puree: scoop out the pulp, add garlic, lemon juice, and seasonings, and give it a quick blend.
+It will turn into a smooth puree, perfect to go with your steaks and roasted vegetables.

 - Soup: butternut squash soup is a big hit during fall and winter.
 You can scoop out the pulp and use it to make a delightful and creamy butternut squash soup.

 - Whole butternut squash: you can also serve butternut squash whole.
-Make a dry rub using paprika, cayenne, garlic powder, etc., sprinkle it on the baked butternut squash, and sauté it quickly by heating olive oil in a frying pan.
+Make a dry rub using paprika, cayenne, and garlic powder, sprinkle it on the baked butternut squash, and sauté it quickly by heating olive oil in a frying pan.